msjewu/gettingcleaningdata/README.md

 The R script then does the following:

 1. Merges the training and the test sets to create one data set.
+  - This is done using rbind and cbind.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  - We use only those measurements that include mean() and std() at the end.
+Exclude MeanFreq() measurements because these are weighted averages, not true means.
+Exclude the angle() measurements because they not actual means, but angles between two vectors.

 3. Uses descriptive activity names to name the activities in the data set.
+  - Change the activity labels from numeric to character form, using named activities such as "Walking," "Sitting," "Standing," etc.

 4. Appropriately labels the data set with descriptive variable names.
+  - Replace abbreviations with the full word.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  - Use dplyr to group and summarize the data.
-6. The output is called "tidy_data_set.txt"
+  - The output is called "tidy_data_set.txt"

 Please refer to "Codebook.md" for a description of the variables.

 Please refer to "run_analysis.R" for further comments on specific script commands.